amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Governance/Delivery-Governance/Delivery-Modelling-and-Delivery-Models/index.md

 ## Delivery Status Reporting & Delivery Status Reports

-**Delivery Modeling** is an event that requires all delivery teams collectively to plan and produce a model (or roadmap) to understand and set early expectations, dependencies, bottlenecks and perform speculative estimation for all medium term priorities (up to 12 months) .
+**Delivery Modeling** is an event that requires all delivery teams collectively to plan and produce a model (or roadmap) for all medium term priorities (up to 12 months).
 This event occurs typically during the discovery zone approximately once a quarter, but should be routinely reviewed and renewed if certain triggers are met

 **Delivery Model** is an artefact produced by all delivery teams collectively, detailing the delivery model or timeline for up to 12 months.
-It should detail all medium term priorities, any key milestones, speculative estimation, dependencies and bottlenecks.
+It's purpose is to detail all medium term priorities and should include key milestones, speculative estimation, dependencies and bottlenecks.
 Although it's expressly caveated that this is not a reliable plan and doesn't constitute commitments

 #### Accountable:
 The Delivery Lead is accountable for ensuring that delivery modelling is performed and delivery models produced are current, maintained and accessible